 How do the school know how much progress is being made by pupils with Special Educational Needs?

-All children’s progress, including those children or young people with special educational needs, is tracked using the school’s assessment tracking system Insight Tracker.
+All children’s progress, including those children or young people with SEND, is tracked using the school’s assessment tracking system Insight Tracker.
 All pupils are assessed regularly using teacher marking, observations and questioning as well as more formal assessments such as curriculum tests and standardised test.
-In Birmingham we also have access to the Birmingham Language and Literacy and Maths toolkits which support assessment when a child or young person is making small steps of progress.
-We use these to assess all of our SEND students termly alongside Target Progress Tracker which measures the steps progress students have made within the toolkits.
-In addition for children or young people with special educational needs we also set individual targets that are reviewed at least three times a year.
-This helps the school to monitor how well interventions are working.
-The progress each child is making is discussed at pupil progress meetings with the class teacher, Senior Leadership and the Inclusion Team; plus with parents at review meetings.
+In Birmingham, we also have access to the Birmingham Language and Literacy and Maths toolkits which support assessment when a child or young person is making small steps of progress.
+We can use these to assess our SEND students, alongside Target Progress Tracker.
+This, along with other data, helps the school to monitor how well interventions are working.
+The progress each child is making is discussed at pupil progress meetings with the class teacher, Senior Leadership and the Inclusion Team; and with parents at review meetings.

 What extra-curricular activities can a pupil with Special Educational Needs access at school?

-All children have access to our extra-curricular activities Where appropriate and possible, adjustments will be made to ensure all children and young people with special educational needs are fully included in these activities.
+All children have access to our extra-curricular activities.
+Where appropriate and possible, adjustments will be made to ensure all children and young people with SEND are fully included in these activities.

 What training do the staff in school have in relation to pupils with Special Educational Needs?

-In our school we believe that all staff should be involved in supporting pupils with special educational needs and so we make sure that staff have the appropriate training.
-Various staff have been trained for different aspects of special educational needs including :- Precision Teaching, Direct Phonics, Structured Peer Tuition, specialist teaching for Dyslexia, ASD level 2 or 3, Person Centred Review facilitation, Asthma, Allergy and Epipen.
+In our school we believe that all staff should be involved in supporting pupils with SEND and we make sure that staff have appropriate training.
+Various staff have been trained for different aspects of SEND including: - Precision Teaching, Direct Phonics, Structured Peer Tuition, specialist teaching for Dyslexia, ASD level 2 or 3, Person Centred Review facilitation, Asthma, Allergies and Epipen.